 Tire out your dog.
-A tired dog is not going to have the energy to chew on the corners of your couch or lounge chair.
+A tired dog will not have the energy to chew on the corners of your couch or lounge chair.
 Go for walks, run around the yard, or play tug of war.
-This also a great tool for dogs with separation anxiety.
+This is also an excellent tool for dogs with separation anxiety.
 If you get some of your dog’s energy out before you leave, your pup will be less anxious once you are gone.

 Give your dog toys.
-Puppies are always looking for new things to explore and get into.
+Puppies are always looking for new things to explore.
 If you provide your dog with appropriate chew toys, they will learn what is and is not okay to chew.
 Giving your dogs ropes, rawhides, or kong toys will help them release excess energy and develop preferences for what they like to chew on.

 Brush and bathe your dog.
 Taking a few minutes daily or a few times a week can make a huge difference in the amount of hair around your home.
-Brushing helps keep your dog’s coat healthy and gets rid of dead hair.
+Brushing helps keep your dog’s coat healthy and removes dead hair.
 Plus, your dog will enjoy being pampered.
 Bathing your dog will keep their coats clean, which leads to less shedding.